-Both the descriptive and the econometric analyses suggest Left regimes in Latin America have fostered a faster decline in inequality and poverty.
-This is true when compared to a) previous and b) contemporaneous non-Left governments.
-However, econometric results suggest the jury is still out on whether the populist Left regimes in Argentina, Bolivia and Venezuela have been able to reduce inequality and poverty faster than other countries experiencing the same boom in commodity prices.
-The regression results suggest that Argentina and Venezuela were able to use the commodity boom to reverse inequality to their "normal" levels but that they did not do any better than other non-Left countries which were also benefited by the boom.
+Both the descriptive and the econometric analyses suggest that left regimes in Latin America have fostered a faster decline in inequality and poverty.
+This is true when compared to a) previous and b) contemporaneous non-left governments.
+However, when "fixed effects" are included, econometric results suggest the jury is still out on whether the populist left regimes in Argentina, Bolivia, and Venezuela have been able to reduce inequality and poverty faster than other countries experiencing the same boom in commodity prices.
+The regression results suggest that Argentina and Venezuela were able to use the commodity boom to reverse inequality to their "normal" levels, but that they did not do any better than other non-Left countries which also benefited from the boom.
 Furthermore, the fiscal stance in both these countries puts the sustainability of their policies in doubt.
-Venezuela's fiscal revenues are highly sensitive to commodity prices and Argentina's have become increasingly sensitive with the greater reliance on export taxes under Left governments.23
+Venezuela's fiscal revenues are highly sensitive to commodity prices and Argentina's have become increasingly sensitive as a result of the greater reliance on export taxes under left governments.

-In contrast, the evidence for social democratic regimes is stronger: even controlling for other factors such as terms of trade and time-invariant country-specific characteristics they have reduced poverty and inequality faster than non-Left governments.
+In contrast, the evidence for social democratic regimes is stronger: even controlling for other factors such as terms of trade and time-invariant country-specific characteristics, social democratic governments have reduced poverty and inequality faster than non-left governments.
 This is significant because redistributive policies in social democratic regimes have not been associated with unsustainable fiscal policies.
-24 In Chile, in fact, exactly the opposite happened: the windfall of the commodity boom was saved and could be used as a stabilizer when commodity prices fell since mid-2008.
+In Chile, in fact, exactly the opposite occured: the windfall of the commodity boom was saved and could be used as a stabilizer when commodity prices fell beginning in mid-2008.

 There are three caveats to these conclusions.
-First some redistributive measures may not show up immediately as reduced income inequality: access to education and other of Venezuela's in-kind transfers (the misiones).
-The sort of broader poverty and inequality or capability measures that are sensitive to this sort of redistribution are not captured by the income inquality and poverty measures studied here because, for one thing, the income measure does not impute values to these in-kind transfers.25
+First, some redistributive measures may not show up immediately as reduced income inequality.
+These measures include access to education and other of Venezuela's in-kind transfers (the misiones).
+The sort of broader poverty and inequality or capability measures that are sensitive to this sort of redistribution are not captured by the income inequality and poverty measures studied here because, for one thing, the income measure does not impute values to these in-kind transfers.